HomByt

 HomByt Insights packages the headlines that actually matter: affordability, leverage, inventory, and practical buyer implications.

-Updated from public market coverage on May 8, 2026
+Updated from public market coverage on June 11, 2026

 Rates, supply, and buyer implications